equinor/design-system/COMPONENT_GUIDELINES.md

 # General guidelines for React components

-- Use CSS grids where appropriate, we only support modern browsers
+- We support the latest version of evergreen browsers, which means you can use CSS grids where appropriate